Resonance expansions for tensor-valued waves on asymptotically Kerr-de Sitter spaces: Introduction

 where $u_{jm\ell}\in\C$, the resonant states $a_{jm\ell}$, only depending on $\Box_g$, are smooth functions of the spatial coordinates and $\sigma_j\in\C$ are resonances with $\Im\sigma_j>-\delta$ (whose multiplicity is $m_j\geq 1$ and for which the space of resonant states has dimension $d_j$), while $u'\in e^{-\delta t_*}L^\infty(\Omega,\cE)$ is exponentially decaying, for $\delta>0$ small; we measure the size of sections of $\cE$ by means of a $t_*$-independent positive definite inner product. \end{thmi}

-The same result holds true if we add any stationary $0$-th order term to $\Box$, and one can also add stationary first order terms which are either small or subject to natural, but somewhat technical condition, which we explain in Remark~\ref{RmkFirstOrderPerturbation}.
-In fact, we can even work on spacetimes which merely \emph{approach a stationary perturbation of Schwarzschild-de Sitter space exponentially fast}.
-See Section~\ref{SecProof} for the form of the Schwarzschild-de Sitter metric and the precise assumptions on regularity and asymptotics of perturbations, for details on the setup, and Theorem~\ref{ThmWaveExpansion} for the full statement of Theorem~\ref{ThmIntroWaveExpansion}.
+The same result holds true if we add any stationary $0$-th order term to $\Box$, and one can also add stationary first order terms which are either small or subject to a natural, but somewhat technical condition, which we explain in Remark~\ref{RmkFirstOrderPerturbation}.
+In fact, we can even work on spacetimes which merely \emph{approach a stationary perturbation of Schwarzschild-de Sitter space of any spacetime dimension $n\geq 4$ exponentially fast}.
+See \S\ref{SecProof} for the form of the Schwarzschild-de Sitter metric and the precise assumptions on regularity and asymptotics of perturbations, for details on the setup, and Theorem~\ref{ThmWaveExpansion} for the full statement of Theorem~\ref{ThmIntroWaveExpansion}.

 The resonances and resonant states depend strongly on the precise form of the operator and which bundle one is working on.
 In the case of the trivial bundle, thus considering scalar waves, they were computed in the Kerr-de Sitter setting by Dyatlov \cite{DyatlovQNM}, following work by S\'a Barreto and Zworski \cite{SaBarretoZworskiResonances} as well as Bony and H\"afner \cite{BonyHaefnerDecay}.
 In recent work with Vasy \cite{HintzVasyKdsFormResonances}, we compute the resonances for the Hodge d'Alembertian on differential forms, which equals the tensor wave operator plus a zeroth order curvature term: We show that there is only one resonance $\sigma_1=0$ in $\Im\sigma\geq 0$, with multiplicity $m_1=1$, and we canonically identify the $0$-resonant states with cohomological information of the underlying spacetime.
 Note however that \cite{HintzVasyKdsFormResonances} deals with a very general class of warped product type spacetimes with asymptotically hyperbolic ends, while the present paper is only concerned with (perturbations of) Schwarzschild-de Sitter spacetimes.
 We remark that in general one expects that $\Box_g=-\tr\nabla^2$ on a bundle $\cE$ as in Theorem~\ref{ThmIntroWaveExpansion} has resonances in $\Im\sigma>0$, thus causing linear waves to grow exponentially in time.